LuisAPI/BCS2-CSPC223LA/README.md

 ### Final period outputs

 **Academic grading system.** We created a script to represent our final result for the semester based on input values, alongside percentages and formulas provided by our instructor and our university’s website.

+**Numerical analysis tool.** Understanding the values we have makes us more in touch with the world around us.
+This document’s series of pop-ups accepts inputs of the Number type and provides a statistic the user may find helpful.